stffrd/partypack/README.md

 ### commands

- - `npm run develop` starts your development server at `localhost:3000`
+ - `npm run develop` starts your development server at `localhost:3000` and runs a hot reload whenever you update files in your `src` directory

  - `npm run dev-build` outputs your bundled scripts into the `dist/` folder under `entry.js`
  - `npm run prod-build` outputs your bundled scripts into the `dist/` folder that are now minified and optimized for your application.